 4. Siren by Annemarie Neary – Another NetGalley book but this one didn’t win me over like I’d hoped.
 I can’t really explain my thoughts on this book.
 It had an interesting premise and I was intrigued to see how the history would be resolved, but it didn’t really get there.
 I felt like I was waiting for the big reveal and when it came it seemed to fall a little flat and didn’t reach my expectations.

 5. The Girl on the Train by Paula Hawkins – I actually gave up on this book when I first started reading it in December last year.
 I think I was expecting too much after all the hype that surrounded it since it’s publication.
-I picked it up again recently and managed to get through it quite quickly.
+Recently I picked it up again and managed to get through it quite quickly.
 I was quite immersed the second time of reading.
 It intrigued me and I wanted to solve the mystery, but it did seem a little repetitive and drawn out.
 I always end up doing this with hyped up books, my expectations are higher and then I get annoyed with both myself and the book for not seeing in it what other people see.

-7. The Case of the Blue Violet: A Murder Most Unladylike Mini Mystery by Robin Stevens – This is a mini story set in the world of Hazel and Daisy of Murder Most Unladylike fame.
+7. The Case of the Blue Violet: A Murder Most Unladylike Mini Mystery by Robin Stevens. – This is a mini story set in the world of Hazel and Daisy of Murder Most Unladylike fame.
 The fact that I’m itching to read Jolly Foul Play which publishes next month means that I downloaded this from the kindle store as soon as I realised it existed.
 For the first time we are hearing from Daisy instead of Hazel as to how the mystery of the moment was solved.
 The only downside to this book was it’s length.
 I know it was meant to be short, but it doesn’t stop me from wanting more.

 8. Only Time Will Tell by Jeffrey Archer – I picked this book up on a whim and I was pleasantly surprised by just how gripped I was by the characters and their story.
 It’s a family saga of a story, set between WWII and WWII, that revolves around Harry Clifton.
 We follow him from a young boy though school, and beyond.
 The way the book is written makes the story move really well.
 Each part covers Harry’s story from a different character’s point of view.
 I found that it made me want to keep reading to see events from each of the perspectives.
-The ending of the book was a massive cliffhanger which means I’ve already got book 2 in this series ready to go.
+The ending of the book was a massive cliffhanger which means I’ve already got book two ready to go.
 He’s hoping it lives up to this book, and my expectations.

 My current read is C. J. Redwine’s The Shadow Queen.
 Only 90 pages left to go and I’m really enjoying it.
 I cant’ wait to see how it ends.